Aevan0801/Python_Learning/README.md

-# Python_Learning
-Learning python for Data Engineering
+# Python for Data Engineering

+This repository documents my journey learning Python for Data Engineering.

+I am building real-world data pipelines, working with APIs, databases, and automation tools as I prepare for a career in data engineering.